 \begin{remark}[Discussion of the assumptions] All of the assumptions made in the setting of Proposition \ref{PropGeod} are satisfied for each such finite chunk $(M,g)$ of the Cauchy horizon by the work \cite{DafLuk17} of Dafermos and Luk.
 The bound \eqref{EqAssumpB} is not contained as a formal statement in \cite{DafLuk17} and requires some more work to establish.
-For the vector fields $\overline{X}_i$ the expectation is that for example the choice $\overline{X}_1 = \overline{X}_3 = e_4$ and $\overline{X}_2 = e_A$, $\overline{X}_4 = e_B$ gives \eqref{EqThmR}.
-Indeed, unpublished work\footnote{It may appear as part of forthcoming work.} by the author shows that the result of \cite{Sbie23} can be slightly improved so that the version of \eqref{EqThmR} for linearised curvature is satisfied.
+Note, however, that for weak null singularities only the geometry transversal to the weak null singularity becomes singular -- the tangential geometry remains regular, cf.\ \cite[Theorem 3]{Luk18}.
+For the vector fields $\overline{X}_i$ the expectation is that the choice $\overline{X}_1 = \overline{X}_3 = e_4$ and $\overline{X}_2 = e_A$, $\overline{X}_4 = e_B$ gives \eqref{EqThmR}.
+Indeed, unpublished work\footnote{It may appear as part of forthcoming work.} by the author shows that the result of \cite{Sbie23} can be slightly improved so that the version of \eqref{EqThmR} for the linear Teukolsky field (linearised curvature) is satisfied.
 Alternatively, this follows from the recent work \cite{Gur24}. \end{remark}